haskins-io/CloudTrailViewer/README.md

 ### Scanning
 As mentioned above loading a large amount of complete files can cause memory issues, an alternative method of loading files is by using the Scan buttons, these can be identified as these have a magnifying glass on the icon.

-When using the scan functionality you are first prompted for a value and only Events that contain that value will be loaded.
+You use the panel of the left side of the S3 File Chooser dialog to define the filters to be applied when the Events are being loaded, only Events that match the filter will be loaded.
 This allows you to scan 100s of files quickly and in a more memory efficient manner.

 ## Working with loaded files
 ### Table View